pivotal/docs-tap/about-package-profiles.hbs.md

 ## <a id='install'></a> Installing Tanzu Application Platform

-For more information on installing Tanzu Application Platform, see [Installing Tanzu Application Platform](install-intro.hbs.md).
+For more information about installing Tanzu Application Platform, see [Installing Tanzu Application Platform](install-intro.hbs.md).